ishan-marikar/node-login/README.md

 #[Node-Login](http://node-login.braitsch.io)

-####A basic login & account management system built in Node.js with the following features :
+####A basic login & account management system built in Node.js and Mysql with the following features :

 * New User Account Creation
 * Secure Password Reset via Email